sarthak212/haribhariProject/README.md

 ## Testing

- Add testing data to the application by loading API data from Faker API.
+ Add testing data to the serverlication by loading API data from Faker API.
 To do this, open ``http://localhost:3000/api/<name-of-category-added>``.
 Do this for all categories.
 I will automate this functionality with Cypress UI automation tool.

  ``started on automating this``